garronej/evt/README.md

 ## ``evt.attachExtract()`` and ``evt.attachOnceExtract()``

-To handle edge cases that haven't been anticipated without having to rethink the all model we provide a way to extract particular type of events.
+To handle edge cases that haven't been anticipated without having to rethink the model as a whole we provide a way to extract particular types of events.

 ```typescript